tarurata/removeYouTubeHistory/README.md

 ## 📖 How to Use

-### Step 1: Open the Extension
+### Step 1: Configure the Extension
 - Click the extension icon in your Chrome toolbar
+- This will open the configuration page
+- Set your desired regex pattern for content detection
+- Configure safety settings and behavior options
+- Click "Save Configuration"

+### Step 2: Open History Pages
+- Right-click the extension icon and select "Open YouTube History Pages"
 - This will automatically open two tabs:
   - YouTube Activity page (`https://myactivity.google.com/product/youtube`)
   - YouTube Feed History page (`https://www.youtube.com/feed/history`)

-### Step 2: Let It Run
+### Step 3: Let It Run
-- The extension will automatically start scanning for Japanese content
+- The extension will automatically start scanning for matching content
 - It will scroll through your history to load more content
-- Japanese videos and search history will be automatically removed
+- Matching videos and search history will be automatically removed
 - You can minimize the tabs or switch to other tabs - it works in the background

-### Step 3: Monitor Progress
+### Step 4: Monitor Progress
 - Check the browser console (F12) to see the removal progress
 - The extension will log:
-  - Found Japanese content
+  - Found matching content
   - Successful removals
   - Scroll progress
   - Any errors encountered